powerjg/learning_gem5/part3/fs_config.rst

         system.pc.attachIO(system.iobus)

         # Add a tiny cache to the IO bus.
-        # This cache is required for the classic memory model to mantain coherence
+        # This cache is required for the classic memory model to maintain coherence
         system.iocache = Cache(assoc=8,
                             hit_latency = 50,
                             response_latency = 50,